mercedes-benz/DnA/docs/Install.md

 cd <<Clonned Folder Path>>/deployment/dockerfiles/storageService docker-compose -f docker-compose-storage.yml build
 ```
-Refer the below commands for pushing the images to your reposirtory .
+Execute the below commands for pushing the images to your reposirtory .
 Replace the contents that are enclosed in <<...>> to the respective values
 ```
 docker tag <<image_name_that_were_built_with_docker_compose>> <<your_repository_name/image_name_of_your_wish>>
 docker push <<your_repository_name/image_name_of_your_wish>>